AuRobinson/dnd-5e-metagaming/README.md

 # dnd-5e-metagaming
 _I do not condone metagaming purely to "win".
-Narrative is more important than deeps._
+Narrative is more important than max-deeps._

 ## What is metagaming?